 I came to Leeds in October 2011, as part of the Building Sustainable Societies project.
-I have previously worked in the third sector and also held a number of posts in central government, as a researcher in the Department for Work and Pensions and in workforce development policy and in learning development in the Department for Education and Skills.
+I have previously worked in the third sector and also held a number of posts in central government, including as a researcher in the Department for Work and Pensions.

-I have a long-standing interest in public employment policies and active labour market programmes.
-My PhD was an ESRC CASE studentship in collaboration with the Department for Work and Pensions and compared active labour market policies in the UK, Australia and Denmark in respect of partnered women.
+I have a long-standing interest in public employment policies and in particular in active labour market programmes.
+My PhD was an ESRC CASE studentship in collaboration with the Department for Work and Pensions and was a comparative analysis of policies to assist partnered women into work in the UK, Australia and Denmark.

-I have been awarded an ESRC Future Leaders grant (2013-2016) to examine employer engagement in welfare to work programmes in the UK and Denmark, focusing on the role of inter-organisational relations.
+I was awarded an ESRC Future Leaders grant (2014-2017) to examine employer engagement in employability and skills programmes in the UK and Denmark, focusing on the role of inter-organisational relations.

 My main research interests broadly fall into the following areas:

-- Policy learning and policy translation within the public policymaking process.
+• Policy learning and evidence within the public policymaking process